Erasmus Clinical & Health Psychology

 Health and Applied Psychology

-From decisions about smoking to food intake and exercise our behaviour influences our health.
-Indeed, our day to day behavior has a bigger impact on our health than that we often realize.
+From decisions about smoking to food intake and exercise, our behaviour influences our health.
+Indeed, our day to day behavior has a bigger impact on our health than we often realize.
 However, changing our behaviour is challenging, especially in the long run.
-In this part of the research line we are designing and evaluating studies with the aim to support people in making healthier lifestyle choices.
-We aim to identify key mechanisms underlying successful change in health behaviours.
+In this research line, we design and conduct studies evaluating a range of behaviour change interventions, including the use of digital technology, with the goal of supporting people in making healthier lifestyle choices and changing their behaviours.
+We also aim to identify key mechanisms underlying successful change in health behaviours.
 We typically use a multi-methods approach consisting of various quantitative and qualitative research methods.